 Ministry students learn to support their congregations' spiritual and social needs in the context of faith.
 Coursework might include faith formation, outreach, leadership and evangelism.
 This class is usually required and involves both classroom learning and fieldwork.
 Students might work with urban, suburban or rural faith communities, as well as immigrant faith communities, families, young adults and children.

 Seminary students learn the history of and current practices in biblical, pastoral and prophetic worship services.
 They also study the liturgical calendar and develop worship services for holy days and rites of faith.
 Students work on their writing and speaking skills and their ability to develop liturgical themes that meet congregational needs.
-Attendance and participation in daily liturgy is typically required for priesthood candidates.

-Seminary Training Programs
+Catholic Seminary Training Programs